chriscow/zeta-machine/README.md

 By rendering patches at different zoom levels we can then turn the whole thing into a map that can be scrolled and zoomed.

-Everything is hosted as a static website
+Everything is hosted as a static website at [https://zeta-machine.chriscowherd.com](https://zeta-machine.chriscowherd.com)

 ## Building & Running